LixcUSF/Speed_Control_for_Tracking/README.md

 The numerical simulations are written in MATLAB and rely on standard built-in ODE solvers.
 No additional toolboxes are strictly required.
 * **MATLAB** (Tested on R2023a or newer)

-*(Note: The robotic implementation using TurtleBot 3 and OptiTrack over ROS 2 discussed in the paper is maintained in a separate hardware repository.)*